jiangwen365/pypyodbc/README.md

 A pure Python Cross Platform ODBC interface module

-**The homepage of pypyodbc is at http://code.google.com/p/pypyodbc/, while here is the coding and development space for pypyodbc.**
+**The homepage of pypyodbc is at http://code.google.com/p/pypyodbc/, while here is the coding and development space.**

 Features
 --------